fan-tak-sato/programming-exercises/README.md

 Programming exercizes
 ========================

-Algorithms, design patterns and coding interviews.
+Algorithms, design patterns, interview questions and coding interviews.

 Each directory has the README.md file with documentation.

-Some project are under construction.
-Documentation and code samples will be completed.
+Some projects are under construction.